ARTICLE I: BOARD OF DIRECTORS

 - After The 24 Hour Wait Period:

-- The foster home (or other individual handling the adoption) should review the Adoption Agreement with the new owner.
-A check made out to Buffalo Pug & Small Breed Rescue Inc. must be obtained from the adopter and the dog’s name printed on the check.
+- The foster home (or delegated individual handling the adoption) should review the Adoption Agreement with the new owner.
+Payment must be made through one of the following ways; check made out to Buffalo Pug & Small Breed Rescue Inc. must be obtained from the adopter and the dog’s name printed on that check, cash, PayPal or Venmo.
 One copy of the Adoption Agreement should be kept by the adopter.
-The other copy of the Adoption Agreement and the check are mailed to the Buffalo Pug & Small Breed Rescue Inc. current Treasurer.
+The other copy of the Adoption Agreement and the check or proof of payment are mailed to the Buffalo Pug & Small Breed Rescue Inc. current Treasurer or may be securely locked at the Buffalo Pug and Small Breed Adoption center location.

-- Let the new owner know that the dog’s medical records and papers (if available) will be mailed shortly.
+- Let the new owner know that the dog’s medical records and papers (if available) will be given to them at time of adoption or mailed shortly if additional copies are needed/requested.

 - Encourage the new owner to call the foster home with questions or problems.
 Advise the owner that the foster home (or other member) may be contacting them to see how things are progressing.